 secondary offering.
-Offerings of new shares of a same class that are already publicly traded.
+An offering of new shares of a same class that is already publicly traded.
 The new shares are offered at a price established by the fund that is generally lower than the current price traded in the market.
+Also known as follow-on offering.